From a Jack to a King: Ned Miller version

 The original version was recorded by Ned Miller.
-First released in 1957 by both Fabor Records (for regional audiences) and Dot Records (for national distribution), Miller's version was unsuccessful until he persuaded his label to re-release it five years later.
+First released in 1957 by both Fabor Records (for regional audiences) and Dot Records (for national distribution), Miller's version was unsuccessful until he persuaded his label to re-release it in 1962.
 Upon re-release, the song became a crossover hit, charting in the Top 10 on the Billboard U.S. country (#2), pop (#6), and adult contemporary (#3) charts.
 In addition, Miller's version reached #1 on the Irish Singles Chart, while peaking at #2 on the UK Singles Chart.
 Furthermore, it was the sixth-most-played single of 1963 in the United Kingdom.
 Miller's chart success was limited after the song, however, and by the 1970s he stopped recording entirely.

 The song was also recorded in 1962 by Jim Reeves on the occasion of his tour to South Africa in August and charted there that year.